Jim-Clack/MiniWebServer/README.md

    new Server(args).start();
 ```
 You will have to catch IOException and InterruptedException, although all\
-recoverable exceptions will be handled by the server without throwing.
+recoverable exceptions will be handled by the server without throwing.\
+I'm 75 and wrote this when I was 74, so I hope it's not too old-fashioned.